andyinabox/klip/README.md

 klip
 =====

 A simple tool for parsing Kindle clippings.
-Inspired by [kindle-my-clippings](https://github.com/baniol/kindle-my-clippings), klip is meant to do nothing more than convert your Kindle "My Clippings.txt" file into a javascript object.
+It will parse the format used in the `My Clippings.txt` file on your kindle serve it to you as a JavaScript object.
+You can also parse directly to a `.json` file, a feature which is also accessible via the command-line interface.

-You can see an example of the output in [data/clippings.json](data/clippings.json), and a simple usage example as a command-line tool in [example/klip-cli.js](example/klip-cli.js).
+See an example of the output in [`data/my_clippings.json`](data/my_clippings.json).

 ## Installation

+If you are using klip as a node module within a project, install locally:

-`npm install klip`
+	npm install klip

+If you plan to use it as a command line utility, install globally:

+	npm install -g klip

 ## API

 ### klip.parse(filePath, [options], callback)

+Parses the given file into a JavaScript object.

 #### options